trueqap/Simple-Steam-Fetch/README.md

 # Simple-Steam-Fetch
 Fetch and import game data from the Steam API.
 Automatically create custom posts with detailed descriptions, screenshots, and pricing information.
-Compatible with JetEngine.
+Compatible with JetEngine..

 Stable tag: 2.3